bbauska/TUMx-DWAPNx/README.md

 controller.
 Here, we can find objects in our model, as seen from the fourth line of code.
 So, we have our relationships model and we perform a find without filtering for results.
-Filtering for results would be something like: if I\'m only interested in those objects in which the source is equal to, for example, \'me\', I would put this as a filtering before I perform the find.
+Filtering for results would be something like: if I&apos;m only interested in those objects in which the source is equal to, for example, &apos;me&apos;, I would put this as a filtering before I perform the find.
 You can look at how filtering is done in the examples on the mongoose website.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->